MichaelCurrin/unicron/README.md

 ### Existing tools

 Why code something new?
-Well, I did find a possible solution that was recommended online using a combination of `anacron` and `at` together (covered further below).
+Well, I _did_ find a possible solution that was recommended online using a combination of `anacron` and `at` together and I covered this [here](https://github.com/MichaelCurrin/learn-to-code/blob/master/Shell/Scheduling/README.md).
 But, the drawback is that those tools only work on _Linux_ and I need to solve the case on _macOS_.
 So I made _Uni-Cron_.

-I read some tutorials and conversations online around scheduling tasks on Unix-like systems with `cron`, `crontab`, `anacron` and `at`.
-These tools are summarized below.

-- `cron` - Run tasks at a varying frequencies, from every minute to once a year.
-If the machine is off during a schedule time, the job will not run.
-- `anacron` - Run tasks up to once per day using `cron` configuration, except this `anacron` expects that the machine may not be on all the time so is able catch up on any missed tasks.
-The downside though is that if a daily task fails, `anacron` will not retry it.
-- `at` - Schedule a task in the future in a queue of tasks, when system resources allow.
-- `anacron` with `at` - It has been suggested online to use `anacron` to kick off the jobs when the machine comes online.
-Then every time there is a failure, use `at` to get the job to schedule another run off itself later in the day.
-Repeat this until a success.

 ## Requirements